Virginia’s current minimum wage is $7.25.

 Related topic covered on other pages include:

-Virginia does not have laws governing the payment of overtime.
+Virginia labor laws do not have laws governing the payment of overtime.
 VA Dept. of Labor: Wage Payment FAQs.
 Federal overtime laws apply.
 See FLSA: Overtime for more information regarding overtime requirements.

 Meals and Breaks

-Virginia employers must provide a lunch period of at least thirty (30) minutes to employees ages fourteen (14) and fifteen (15) when scheduled to work for more than five (5) hours continuously.
+Virginia labor laws require employers to provide a lunch period of at least thirty (30) minutes to employees ages fourteen (14) and fifteen (15) when scheduled to work for more than five (5) hours continuously.
 VA Rev. Stat.
 40.1-80.

 Virginia does not require employers to provide breaks, including lunch breaks, for workers sixteen (16) years old or older.
 VA Dept. of Labor: Labor Law FAQs.
 An employer who chooses to provide a break in excess of twenty (20) minutes does not have to pay wages for lunch periods or other breaks if the employee is free to leave the worksite, in fact takes their lunch or break, and the employee does not actually perform work.
 According to federal law, breaks twenty (20) minutes or shorter typically must be paid.